dustinlacewell/loom/README.markdown

  + Each job manifest should take a log option and we should route job output there
  + Logging in general is unhandled and not investigated at this point

+### scheduler
+ + The scheduler is extremely basic.
+It makes no effort to track job success or failure, does not try to make up missed work and other things you might expect of a capable scheduler.
+We'll get there.

+### stability
+ + Loom needs a lot more exception handling

+### users
+ + Loom needs a lot more of them ;P